cuba-platform/ldap-addon/README.md

 | 6.9.x            | 1.1.1             |
 | 6.8.x            | 1.0.1             |

-5. Click *OK* to confirm the operation.
+5. Click *Install* and apply the changes.
+The add-on will be installed to your project.

+## Configuration

-6. Before using the component as a part of your application, configure initial values for connecting to the LDAP server and set up basic attribute names of the LDAP user in the `app.properties` file.
+Before using the add-on as a part of your application, configure initial values for connecting to the LDAP server and set up basic attribute names of the LDAP user in the `app.properties` file.
 An example of how to set up these properties is given below.
-Learn more about the application properties in  [Aappendix A](#appendix-a-application-properties).
+Learn more about the application properties in  [Aappendix A](#appendix-a).

 ```properties
 ldap.contextSourceUrl = ldap://localhost:10389